wrappid/.github/profile/README.md

 ### 4.3.
 Module - `<wrappid>-module`

 Now we will learn to:
-1. Initialize a backend wrappid-service
+1. Initialize a wrappid-module
 2. Include or exclude a wrappid-module from `wrappid-[app|service]`

 #### 4.3.1.
-Initialize a backend wrappid-service
+Initialize a wrappid-module
 Run the below command to create Module Wrappid Project

 ```terminal